 EDUCATING PATIENTS

 The report generated by the instrument can be shared with the patient, displaying several objective refraction images, the double-pass image, the modulation transfer function diagram, a simulated retinal image, and the OSI numbers.
 The OSI numbers and retinal image are particularly useful in engendering patient understanding.
 The numbers are illustrated on a color-coded bar that indicates increasing severity in progression from green, to yellow, to red (Table 1).
 The color level is tremendously useful in improving patient understanding.
-Patients may not understand exactly what terms such as moderate or severe mean, or the significance of an OSI of 3.5, but showing them an objective number attached to a color code translates this into information they can comprehend.
+Patients may not understand exactly what terms such as or mean, or the significance of an OSI of 3.5, but showing them an objective number attached to a color code translates this into information they can comprehend.

 The simulated image on the report represents the image that the device is sending to the retina and juxtaposes it with an image that represents what the patient is seeing.
 This illustrates how lens changes are affecting ocular transparency and, therefore, vision.